The Property Card

 From the collection earnings, you can always work back and determine the mint price from the newbie collection.

-Mint price = Newbie standard collection monthly boost / 1.1 / 0.0121
+Mint price = Newbie standard collection monthly boost / 1.1 x 12 / earnings %

 Where 1.1 is the boost for the newbie collection.
 If you know the boost factor of another collection that can be used instead of the 1.1x newbie boost.
-The value 0.0121 was calculated above and indicating the 14.72% annual yield on a monthly basis.

 With this basic understanding of the property card, it is now more clear how each property is valued, and what to look for when you are looking up properties on the Upland Marketplace Analytics page.